kejsardamberg/ParallelJUnit/README.md

 For this type of test the following parameters apply:
 * Number of concurrent threads when executed in parallel: **multipleThreadsCount** (default = 3).
 * Duration ration to assess test success towards **maxExecutionDurationMultipleForMultipleThreadsExecution** (default = 1.5)

+## LoadTest
+This annotation is for performance testing closer to LoadRunner/JMeter or equivalent tools.
+It enables ramp-up of load and holding a system under load for a longer period of time.
+The unit test method runs in concurrent parallel threads as with the other test types in this library, and the execution time for each individual method execution (for each iteration) can be assessed towards a set threshold.
+Using this test type the threadpool used is filled up again with a new execution when a test method execution is finished.

+### Options/parameters/arguments:
+* maxThreadCount (default 2)
+* rampUpTimeInMilliseconds (default 0)
+* preEmptiveTestClassInstantiationWithTestClassObjectReUsedBetweenIterations (default false, saves time from test class instantiation in each iteration)
+* totalDurationInMilliseconds (default 3000)
+* haltOnError (default false, makes the test halt upon errors - including execution time assertions)
+* maxExecutionTimeIndividualIteration (default ignored, throws an assertion error if any of the method executions takes longer than this)
+* abruptTerminationAtTestEnd (default true, if set to false it leaves all threads up to 30 seconds to finish);
+* timeout (default 30000, halts test abruptly if it takes longer than this, for compatiblity with JUnit @Test annotation)
+* expected (any expected exception to ignore)

 ## Technical notes
 * Each test method thread execution is executed on its own test class instance.